P047F

 3. 3

-Command the EGR throttle through its full range using a bi-directional test and observe mechanical response.
+Command the EGR throttle through its full range with a bi-directional test and observe mechanical response.

 4. 4